pavlospt/CircleView/README.md

 * `titleColor` - The color of the first row text.
 * `subtitleColor` - The color of the second row text.
 * `fillColor` - The color of the inner circle.
-* `strokeColor` - The color of the outter line circle.
+* `strokeColorValue` - The color of the outter line circle.
-* `backgroundColor` - the color between the circle and the stroke.
+* `backgroundColorValue` - the color between the circle and the stroke.

 Example
 =======